qrxnz/stego-toolkit-nix/README.md

 ## 📖 Usage

-If you have Nix installed with `experimental features` and `flakes` support activated, the first step is to clone the repository
+If you have Nix installed with `experimental features` and `flakes` support activated, the first step to get started fast just use the following command:

 ```sh
 nix flake init -t github:qrxnz/stego-toolkit-nix